10 Visitors Insurance Exclusions That Might Surprise You

 5. Preventative Care

 Most visitors insurance plans only cover unforeseen illnesses, injuries, and emergencies and will not cover preventative treatment such as routine checkups and immunizations.
-Any preventative medical treatments should be taken care of before departing a trip abroad.
+Any preventative medical treatments should be taken care of before departing on a trip abroad.

 6. War and Terrorism